andyliangtw/LINE-BOT-Akinator/README.md

    - If wrong, Akinator will ask whether to continue or not.
      - If continue, Akinator will start asking questions from the last question.
      - If not, you can tell Akinator who you thought to help improve Akinator better!
-2. Change language of the BOT as well as the Akinator
+2. Change language of the BOT as well as the Akinator.
-3. Play in 'Child Mode'
+3. Play in 'Child Mode'.
 4. Add warning and confirmation before restarting the game.

 ## References